 Applications for our 2019 Teacher Workshops in Conservation Science have officially closed.
 Registration for the San Diego based workshop however will remain open throughout the summer!
-Applications for the Hawai'i based Teacher Workshops are also still open.
-Tentative dates for our 2019 workshops are listed below.
+Dates for our 2019 workshops are listed below.
 If you wish to place yourself on the notification list for the 2020 Teacher Workshops in Conservation Science, please click here.

 Fall 2018 Wildwatch Kenya School Challenge: Congratulations to our high school winner, Steele Canyon High School (California) math class of Teacher Workshops Alum Joe Gelaro, with over 73,000 images processed!
 And congratulations to our middle school winner, Los Lunas Middle School (New Mexico) 8th grade gifted seminar class of Teacher Workshops Alum Amanda McCleary, with over 41,000 images processed!

 Spring 2018 Wildwatch Kenya School Challenge: Congratulations to our winner, Waiakea High School (Hawai’i) AP Environmental Science class of Teacher Workshops Alum Whitney Aragaki, with over 85,000 images processed!
 Thank you!

 Our professional development workshops for middle school and high school science teachers began with 12 participants in the summer of 2006.
 A dozen high school life science teachers from all over Southern California were invited to the Beckman Center for Conservation Research to experience a week in the life of a conservation scientist.
 The pilot program focused on the conservation history and recovery of the California condor, and was designed to bring topics of conservation science into local classrooms.